-(f) The assistance group is ineligible to participate in OWF if the assistance group's countable income equals or exceeds the payment standard.
+(f) The assistance group is ineligible to participate in OWF when the assistance group's countable income equals or exceeds the payment standard.

 (I) How are ongoing benefits determined?

-(2) The assistance group is ineligible to receive OWF if the assistance group's countable income equals or exceeds the payment standard.
+(2) The assistance group is ineligible to receive OWF when the assistance group's countable income equals or exceeds the payment standard.

-(3) The disregard set forth in division (D)(3) of section 5107.10 of the Revised Code shall not be applied to the assistance group's gross earned income for any month in which the assistance group failed without good cause to make a timely report of earnings as set forth in rule 5101:1-2-20 of the Administrative Code.
+(3) The disregard described in division (D)(3) of section 5107.10 of the Revised Code shall not be applied to the assistance group's gross earned income for any month in which the assistance group failed without good cause to make a timely report of earnings as described in rule 5101:1-2-20 of the Administrative Code.

 (J) What are the income standards used for OWF?

 The following standards are used in determining eligibility for OWF:

 (1) The initial eligibility standard for OWF is fifty per cent of the federal poverty guidelines pursuant to section 5107.10 of the Revised Code.
 The gross income is compared to the initial eligibility standard pursuant to paragraph (H) of this rule to determine initial eligibility.
 In accordance with division (D)(2) of section 5107.10 of the Revised Code, the initial eligibility standard will be revised on the first day of July of the year in which the United States department of health and human services issues annual revisions to the federal poverty guidelines.